seanohollaren/nsolid-manager/README.md

 ## Set up

-1. Place the contents of the N|Solid proxy/hub folder inside the `nsolid/proxy` folder.
+1. Place the contents of the N|Solid Hub/Proxy folder (downloaded from the [NodeSource site](https://downloads.nodesource.com/)) inside the `nsolid/proxy` folder.

-2. Place the contents of the N|Solid console folder inside the `nsolid/console` folder.
+2. Place the contents of the N|Solid Console folder (downloaded from the [NodeSource site](https://downloads.nodesource.com/)) inside the `nsolid/console` folder.

 3. Ensure you have `etcd` installed (and in the system path) as you normally would to run N|Solid.